ShaelynLi/fitquest/README.md

 # Start dev server
 npm start

-# Run on iOS device/simulator
-npx expo start --ios       # iOS simulator (macOS only)
+# Launch the app:
+# - On iOS simulator (macOS): press 'i' or run `npx expo start --ios`
+# - On Android emulator: press 'a' or run `npx expo start --android` (if configured)
-# Or scan QR code with Expo Go app on physical iOS device
+# - On any physical device (iOS or Android): scan the QR code with Expo Go
 ```

 ---